23 Notable alumni of

 -

 Aljamain Antoine Sterling is an American professional mixed martial artist.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Bantamweight Champion.
 Sterling is the first UFC champion to win a title by disqualification.
-He also competed for Cage Fury Fighting Championship, where he is a former Cage Fury Fighting Championship Bantamweight Champion.
-As of September 17, 2024, he is #9 in UFC featherweight rankings.
+He also competed for Cage Fury Fighting Championship, where he is a former Cage Fury Fighting Bantamweight Champion.
+As of August 26, 2025, he is #5 in UFC featherweight rankings.

 -